LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 The following sections outline the components required to apply DRL to the attitude control task.
 This involves developing a simulation model of the target system, defining the observation space as the AI agent’s inputs and the action space as its outputs, and specifying an appropriate optimization target.
 This optimization target, the so-called reward function, together with the observation space, form the core components of the DRL procedure.
 For training we follow an iterative approach by first training a base-agent that learns to solve the basic attitude control problem and which is then post-trained to handle more complicated boundary conditions, augmented by noise and disturbances.

-As base-agent, we employ the post-trained agent from our prior work~\cite{Djebko2025_SubnetworkPolicy}, using a split policy network, consisting of a reaction wheel and a magnetorquer subnetwork.
-It was originally designed to avoid prolonged RW operation in the interval of $[-350,350]$~rpm to avoid the inaccuracies stemming from the RWs rate estimator when operated in this range.
-Initial tests in-orbit however revealed that the RW subnetwork alone performed sufficient well, as we will discuss in Section~\ref{sec:results}.
+As base-agent, we employ the post-trained agent from our prior work~\cite{Djebko2025_SubnetworkPolicy}, using a split policy network, consisting of an RW and MT subnetwork.
+It was originally designed to avoid prolonged RW operation in the interval of $[-350,350]$~\text{rpm} to avoid the inaccuracies stemming from the RW rate estimator when operated in this range.
+Initial tests in-orbit however revealed that the RW subnetwork alone performed sufficiently well, as we will discuss in Section~\ref{sec:results}.
 Along with changed safety requirements introduced after deployment but prior to the first test, this observation prompted us to use the RW subnetwork of the agent from~\cite{Djebko2025_SubnetworkPolicy} as base and to fine tune it through post-training for standalone use.
-We refer to the post-trained agent as LeLaR flight-agent or flight-agent in short.
+We refer to this agent as LeLaR flight-agent or flight-agent in short.

 Since~\cite{Djebko2025_SubnetworkPolicy} is available only in German, we adapt and summarize the essential elements required to understand the current work and expand on important aspects.
-This includes the base-agent design and the sensor calibration methodology adapted from our prior work, covering both the physical onboard sensors and the simulation environment used for training of all agents.
-It is to be noted, that sensor calibration is not a requirement introduced by the DRL procedure but should generally be performed for any satellite mission.
+This includes the base-agent design and the sensor calibration methodology adapted from our prior work, covering both the physical on-board sensors and the simulation environment used for training of all agents.
+It is to be noted that sensor calibration is not a requirement introduced by the DRL procedure but should generally be performed for any satellite mission.
 It is included here for completeness, as calibration affects both the satellite's sensors and the quality of the simulation.
 We then highlight the modifications to the model and reward function, as well as the updated operational requirements and boundary conditions, applied to obtain the flight-agent.
-Finally, the Safety Cage architecture is described, encompassing the AI agent to ensure safe and reliable operation in case of a fault.
+Finally, the Safety Cage architecture is described, which monitors telemetry against predefined safety limits and triggers a fallback to a safe idle state in case of anomalous behavior during AI-controlled maneuvers by immediately turning off the AI-based controller.